renurdmishra/Project1/README.md

 # New project
+To Do App
-this project was created from local System.
+This project was created from local System.
-Created by Renu Mishra
+Created by Renu Mishra.
+# Teacher
+Shradha Khapra

+# Student
+Renu Mishra